RapidAPI/DevRel-Stack-Data/guides/posts/build-sports-app/post.md

 ---
 title: How to build a Sports app in Next.js using a Sports API from RapidAPI Hub?
-description: Let's see how we can build a Sports app using an API.
+description: There are many sports-related APIs on RapidAPI Hub, which you can use to create a full-fledged sports application.
+Let's build a Football Application using one of these APIs.
 publishedDate: 2021-11-26T15:57:17.709Z
 lastModifiedDate: 2021-11-26T15:57:17.709Z
 authors: